 It seems to me that Jessica was born to travel.
 While the past few years have seen her briskest pace (136 countries just from 2017 to 2019), she’s been travelling internationally since age 4.
 She’s never experienced motion sickness or food poisoning.
 I’m behind on sleep, since I’m rarely able to nap on planes, trains or automobiles, and when I try to stifle a yawn, she laughs – saying that when she travels, she sleeps literally like a baby: “Strap me into my seat and start moving the vehicle and I’m out!”
 One of her goals, she says, is to help other travellers push past their perceived boundaries, in travel and in life.

 How does she make meaningful connections with people she meets, I ask, when they don’t share a common language?
-She was inspired, she says, by a taxi driver in St. Petersburg.
+She was inspired, she says, by a taxi driver she met during her travels.
 As she always does, she struck up a conversation with him that ran much deeper than the weather.
-Discussing their travels, he described his surprise when his wife had recently shared a long, happy afternoon with a small child on a beach, to the delight of the youngster’s parents, during a vacation where she did not speak the local language.
+Discussing their travel experiences, he described his surprise when his wife had recently shared a long, happy afternoon with a small child on a beach, to the delight of the youngster’s parents, during a vacation where she did not speak the local language.
 “I speak with my heart,” she told her husband, “not with my mind.”
 Ever since, Jessica has set out to do the same.
 It’s a philosophy she’ll bring to each moment of our visit in Florence.

 “Dai!
 Dai!
 Dai!” urges Luca Campinotti, encouraging his truffle-hunting dog to “Come on!”
 In response, the eager, curly haired (and, it must be noted, adorable) Giotto trots off into the woods, sniffing and crackling his way through the underbrush as Jessica and I watch.
 The Lagotto Romagnolo breed, says the AKC, is alert and intelligent, with an excellent nose and strong endurance – and is also, as demonstrated here in this forest in Forcoli, very attached to its owner.
 It’s a bond Luca notes as crucial to the process, and one that reminds me of the border collies on my family’s farm, so strongly connected to my father that when herding livestock they could translate the slightest change in his tone or expression into a fresh course of action.